Wanda Dumon

 Name of father, occupation

-Does not know – she lived in an orphanage until she ran away
+Don't know – I lived in an orphanage until I ran away

 Maiden name of mother, occupation